servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 You can pre-compile the `.scss` source files and re-deploy them in the usual way as described above.

-The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss` The important variables for the theming are the following:
+The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss` The most important variables for the theming are the following:
 - `--oscm-bg`
 - `--oscm-primary`
 - `--oscm-main`